 While participating in our family or classroom events, we understand that you will want to have pictures of your child engaged in activities with friends.
 While we encourage taking pictures of your child with your cell phone, video camera, or digital camera, we do ask that you refrain from taking pictures of other children in the classroom.
-If you do have pictures of the other children in the activity, we ask that you do not post any pictures on your social media pages such as Facebook, Instagram, Snap Chat, TikTok or Tumblr.
+If you do have pictures of the other children in the activity, we ask that you do not post any pictures (or names of other children) on your social media pages such as Facebook, Instagram, Snapchat, TikTok or Tumblr.